 UrbanPlan in New York has worked successfully to engage more than 4,000 students in the future of the urban environment at high schools in Manhattan, Brooklyn and the Bronx.
 UrbanPlan volunteers laud their UrbanPlan experience and the rewards that flow from hands-on classroom interaction with students in the UrbanPlan curriculum.

 UrbanPlan volunteers receive training through Urban Land Institute local and national programs.
-ULI New York holds one training session per year.
+ULI New York holds two training sessions per year.
 Volunteers will receive study materials in order to prepare for training.
 Group training for New York volunteers will be conducted locally in advance of facilitation sessions in the classroom with high school students.
-Total preparation time for each volunteer is estimated to be 16 hours.
-Trained volunteers are expected to commit a minimum of 3 hours in the classroom after successful completion of our training session.
+Volunteers must commit to one 6-hour training that requires 4 hours of advance preparation with the study materials provided.
+Trained volunteers are expected to commit a minimum of one hour in the classroom after successful completion of our training session.

 To volunteer or for more information on the program, please contact the District Council Coordinator.